 CBCT Imaging for Dental Implant Surgical Planning

-In implant dentistry, three-dimensional (3D) imaging from dental cone beam computed tomography (CBCT) gives volumetric data on jaw bones and teeth with relatively low radiation.
+In implant dentistry, three-dimensional (3D) imaging from dental cone beam computed tomography (CBCT) provides volumetric data on jaw bones and teeth with relatively low radiation.
 These 3D datasets support surgical planning and can be used with 3D printing or navigation.

 Cone beam computed tomography in implant dentistry: recommendations for clinical use, R Jacobs, 2018